Friday, 31 August 2018

 Moolavar : Sri Yoganandheshwara

-Consort : Sri Parvathi
+Consort : Sri Parvati

 The temple faces east with an entrance mandapa.
 Two stone stambhas and a balipeedam are after the entrance mandapam.
 The sanctum sanctorum walls have reliefs.
 2 tier Rajagopuram is on the South side.
-Both Yoga Nandeeshwara and his consort are facing east direction in separate temples with an interconnecting mandapa.
+Both Yoga Nandeeshwara and his consort are facing the east direction in separate temples with an interconnecting mandapa.
 The Mandapa pillars have the relief of Shiva's various forms.
 Brass dwarapalakas are at the entrance of the main sanctum.
-Both vimanam above Moolavar and his consort are built in the Dravidian style of architecture.

 Marathi inscription